junglewill/Tableau-insurtech-calcuation/README.md

 # Tableau_Insurtech_Calcuation
-A tableau product calculation model with functions of insurance pricing, stress testing, and product comparison
+This tableau product calculation model was built during my internship at Pacific Wealth Solutions, an insurtech company targeting HNWIs in Asia.
+The functions include premium financing pricing, stress testing, and product comparison.